katekolarikova/bike_sharing_la/README.txt

 Name: Katerina Kolarikova
 Date: 5.6.2022
 GitHub: https://github.com/katekolarikova/bike_sharing_la
-Course: Applied data Science with Python
+Course: Applied Data Science with Python
 School: Ostbayerische Technische Hochschule

 This application is used for processing data about bikes in LA.
-The main function are searching for stations with available bikes/docks and calculating the route.
+The main functions are searching for stations with available bikes/docks and calculating the route.

 Part of this application is also a documentation - check kolarikova_project_description.pdf

-For succesfull running the application please:
+For successful running the application please:
 - be connected to the internet
 - insert the coordination input in form latitude,longitude
     - examples: